You would be forgiven for thinking this is a Valentine’s Day post given the title I’ve chosen. Please rest assured it’s not.

 When we lose a loved one we go through every stage of grief.
 Some stages we may get stuck in for a while.
 Some stages we may move through quicker than others.

-Eventually we accept our loved one has passed.
-We begin to learn to live again.
+Eventually, most people are able to accept their loved one has passed.
+They begin to learn to live again.

 A part of us will never be the same because of the loss of the one we loved, but as time goes by the memories don’t hurt as much.
 Those memories may even bring joy and comfort.